Linguistics (LING)College of Arts and Humanities

 Academic Programs and Departmental Facilities

 Students can become involved in a wide range of research activities including computer programming and experimental projects in language acquisition , psycholinguistics and neurolinguistics .
-Selected undergraduate students work alongside faculty and graduate students—learning to design, execute, and analyze experiments—within our Language Acquisition Lab and our Cognitive Neuroscience of Language Laboratory .
+Selected undergraduate students work alongside faculty and graduate students—learning to design, execute, and analyze experiments—within our Language Acquisition Lab and our Cognitive Neuroscience Labs ( EEG/ERP Lab , the Maryland-KIT MEG Lab , and the Maryland Neuroimaging Center ).
 For more information about ongoing research, lab facilities, and opportunities for undergraduate involvement, go to the following web pages:

 Requirements for the Major